 Cars cost a lot.
 I get that.
 There’s the initial purchase cost, insurance, fuel and most important of all: maintenance.
 I do feel that costs can be safely cut though.
 For example, we bought our current car at a very reasonable price.
 Yes we had a newer car to part exchange but even so.
 We shopped around, didn’t let distance put us off and found the perfect vehicle at a great price around 100 miles away.
 Not the easiest couple of weekends going there and back in a few hours to secure it, but it was worth it.
 I haven’t seen a similar car at the same price since!

-There are other things that you can do too.
+There are other things that you can do too which look after your bank balance but still meet vehicle requirements.
 In fact enough that I felt compelled to write a list.
 Here it is:

 Upfront cost.
 I’ve just spoken about this but shop around.
 There are the big websites like Auto Trader which are helpful, but most car dealerships have their own sites now too with most of their vehicles loaded on as they arrive and are made ready for purchase.
 Have a look at what is within a reasonable radius and take your time to go through them.
 It’s a big purchase and not something to rush.